s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 Checked data sheet for servo speed and calculated max RPM and angle covered in one step:
 - 0.1s / 60° -> 0.6s / 360°
 - 60s / 0.6s = 100 RPM
-- 0.1s / 60° and minimum delay of 20ms -> 100ms / 20 ms = 5 -> maximum 60 / 5 = 12° movement between delays -> use to define step increment movement between delays
+- 0.1s / 60° and minimum delay of 20ms -> 100ms / 20 ms = 5 -> maximum 60 / 5 = 12° movement between delays -> use to define step increment ('virtual' max set to 10° for easier math, as 180 is not a multiple of 12)

 ---
 ## Rebuild sketch, part 1: